citp/privacy-policy-historical/n/nu/nuf/nuffnang.com.au.md

-> *The following text is extracted and transformed from the nuffnang.com.au privacy policy that was archived on 2013-05-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130509093319id_/http%3A//www.nuffnang.com.au/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nuffnang.com.au privacy policy that was archived on 2013-08-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130819154205id_/http%3A//www.nuffnang.com.au/privacy-policy) for the most accurate reproduction.*

-# Nuffnang Australia | Asia Pacific's First Blog Advertising Community » Privacy Policy
+# Nuffnang Australia | The World's Leading Blog Advertising Community » Privacy Policy

 Nuffnang Australia Pty Ltd (hereinafter referred as " **We** " or " **Us** " or " **Our** "), either itself or through its subsidiaries or licencees, provides online advertising sale and display services (" **Services** ") in electronic portals such as Nuffnang and ChurpChurp (" **Portals** "),for publishers(" **Publisher(s)** ").